 Write things down in one place

 It’s easy to lose track of what you need to do, between coursework deadlines, events, cooking, society meetings, laundry, as well as social events and some time to relax.
 So keep on top of it by having everything noted in one place.

 Having a list of things you need to do and an idea of when you are going to do them, is half the battle.
-Your Student Diary is a good place to start.
+Your Student Diary is a good place to start or you can download a weekly planner from the Academic Skills Centre website.

 Be realistic about time